Maltese Spicy Tic Beans (Djerba) Paste (Bigilla) Recipe

 - a blender

-- Place the dried broad beans in a large container and cover with water.
+- Place the tic beans in a large container and cover with water.
 Let them soak for a day making sure to change the water several times.

 - Drain the water.
 Rinse the beans and place in a pot.
 Cover the beans with water.
 Bring the water to the boil and allow to boil for 90 minutes.
 Add more water to the pot as needed, always making sure all the beans are covered in water.
 (If using a pressure cooker, you need to cook for 30 minutes)